void

 Background

-He taught at the technical high school Česká technika (now ČVUT) in Prague and Jaroslav Hašek mixed a great deal with it's students and has surely been aware of professor Zenger and his theories.
+He taught at the technical high school Česká technika (now ČVUT) in Prague and Jaroslav Hašek mixed a great deal with its students and has surely been aware of professor Zenger and his theories.

 Zenger observed an approximate ten year cycle on volcanic eruptions, and linked this to a corresponding cycle of high solar activity.
 The first eruption that was included in the statistics happened in 1732, and with only two exceptions there were repeated eruptions in years that ended in two.
 The two remaining happened in years that ended in three, amongst these were Krakatoa in 1883.